JuDFTteam/masci-tools/studentproject18w/README.md

     * Try it out first in the [Quantum Mobile Virtual Machine](https://www.materialscloud.org/work/quantum-mobile), which has aiidalab installed and configured.
 Else try it in a virtual environment with [aiidalab](https://pypi.org/project/aiidalab/) installed from PyPI.
     * Register the app.

-Note: other publishing options besides Binder and AiiDALab are listed [here](https://github.com/markusschanta/awesome-jupyter).
+Note: other publishing options besides Binder and AiiDA Lab are listed [here](https://github.com/markusschanta/awesome-jupyter).
 For instance, [Google Colaboratory](http://colab.research.google.com/) is a free notebook hosting service that allows environment creation and file upload.

 ## Extending the code